BryanTegomoh/microsoft-graph-to-do-api/README.md

 - Co-founder search notes
 - CDC studies, clinical trials, etc.

-This tool helps me triage what's actually worth reading vs what can wait.
-Your mileage may vary if you use To Do for actual urgent tasks - mine is basically a reading list.
+Helps me triage whats worth reading vs what can wait.
+If you use To Do for actual urgent tasks this might not be as useful - mine is basically a reading list.

 ## Project Structure